 Why not expand the concept to all tech topics people might possibly want to learn and open the events to an audience of all genders and experience levels?
 The challenge couldn’t be greater.
 Since then, hundreds of people have joined OTS as coaches, learners, organizers, and sponsors, in Berlin, Stockholm, and soon: even in more new cities (yours!).

 OpenTechSchool is a movement aiming to offer free tech education.
 Our events are open to technology enthusiasts of all genders, backgrounds, and experience levels, willing to coach or learn in a friendly environment.
-Our learning material is shared and collectively improved by the online community and anyone is welcome to use it to organize new OTS chapters anywhere in the world.
+Our learning materials are shared and collectively improved by the online community and anyone is welcome to use it to organize new OTS chapters anywhere in the world.

 OpenTechSchool is best described through our core values.